openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

     └── Assert Failed: `('it' was expected to be Some(_) but got None)`
 ```

-If a user-defined assertion throws an [`AssertException`](../../unittest/unittest_package_api/unittest_package_exceptions.md#class-assertexception) when called by the [`@Expect`](#expect-macro) macro, it will be caught and not propagated.
+If a user-defined assertion throws [`AssertException`](../../unittest/unittest_package_api/unittest_package_exceptions.md#class-assertexception) when called by [`@Expect`](#expect-macro), it will be caught and not propagated outward.
-Similarly, if a user-defined assertion fails without raising an exception when called by the [`@Assert`](#assert-macro) macro, an exception will be created and thrown.
+Similarly, if a user-defined assertion fails without raising an exception when called by [`@Assert`](#assert-macro), an exception will be created and thrown.

 ### Specifying Generic Types

-When specifying generic type parameters, standard syntax can be used.
+When specifying generic type parameters, the same syntax as regular generics can be used.

-Example:
+For example:

 ```cangjie
 @CustomAssertion